WebObservatoryUnibas/lab/README.md

 3. Continous collecting data from the region basel
 4. Monitor the collectiong process
 5. Insitu Visualization (without ending the collection)
-6. make all stored data from the first szenario open
+6. Publish all data from the first WebObservatory szenario

 ___

 # Recent Work